 Rachel Marco-Havens (she/her or they/them} is a multi disciplinary “solutionary” artist.
 Her primary medium, communication, ignites collaborative conversations, which often lead motivated people to take inspired, regenerative action in their own communities.
 35 years of deliberate personal expansion, including immersion in Tibetan Buddhist studies, provide the foundation for Rachel’s art, advocacy and activation.
 She continuously invites us to recognize the interconnectivity between social, environmental and spiritual justice movements.
 Of mixed race heritage and unconventional upbringing, Rachel began inner-exploration early in life in order to find her way within the seemingly disparate cultural communities she was being raised in.
 Now, be it facilitating workshops, sharing stories, creating art, delivering a keynote, moderating or participating in a panel discussion or whipping up a party—Rachel moves the energy from the ripples of conversation to waves of inspired activity.
 Perpetual travel through a landscape of diverse socio-economic, racial, spiritual and environmental experiences has provided her with strong tools.
 A sovereign approach allows her to work with fluidity, as a bridge between communities, projects and individuals, and we are honored and overjoyed to have her as a regular guest mentor and advisor at The Wildwood Path.
 Check out Rachel’s work and don’t hesitate to reach out if you could use some of her magic leadership wisdom in your projects!

-Caitlin (she/her), a multi-talented queer leader, traveled the world and honed her business skills before her introduction to tracking, bird language, plant medicine, shelter building, scout skills, and off-grid living in 2014, when she lived and worked at the Maine Primitive Skills School for a year.
+Caitlin (she/her), a multi-talented queer leader, traveled the world and honed her business skills before her introduction to tracking, bird language, plant medicine, shelter building, scout skills, and off-grid living in 2014, when she lived and worked at the Maine Primitive Skills School.
 She has been instrumental in the creation and continuance of The Wildwood Path since it’s inception and is a regular guest mentor as well as a community cross-pollinator and digital wizard.
-Caitlin is a graduate of a certificate program in Ecopsychology at Pacifica and is being mentored through Animas Institute in facilitating the cultivation of innate wholeness and self-healing through use of the Nature Based Map of the Human Psyche developed by Bill Plotkin.
-She is also a Certified Forest Therapy Guide, and works locally with the Belfast Bay Watershed Coalition offering nature connection activities in the public schools in mid-coast Maine.
+Caitlin has completed a graduate certificate program in Ecopsychology at Pacifica and is being mentored through Animas Institute in facilitating the work of Bill Plotkin.
+She is also a Certified Forest Therapy Guide, and works locally leading place-based self directed learning programs for youth.
 Caitlin also practices and teaches permaculture and yoga, and is a treasure trove of enthusiasm and skill in support of nature connection!

 Pınar (they/them) is an indigenous futurist, mentor, consultant and ecophilosopher; co-founder of Queer Nature, an “organism” stewarding earth-based queer community through ancestral skills, interspecies solidarity and rites of passage.
 Enchanted by the liminal, Pınar is an neurodivergent enby with Huanca, Turkish and Chinese lineages.